 - sharing lessons learned and best practices drawn from our programming portfolio

 - developing programming tools and guidance to inform future programming

-Together, these efforts will deepen our impact for refugees, other forcibly-displaced and host community children and youth.
+Together, these efforts will deepen our impact for refugee, other forcibly displaced and host community children and youth.

-Canada continues to work with country partners, local governments, Canadian civil society, multilateral partners and other education stakeholders to drive forward policy dialogue and advocacy for the education of all children.
-This includes refugees, other forcibly-displaced and host community children and youth.
+Canada continues to work with country partners, local governments, Canadian civil society, multilateral partners and other education stakeholders to drive forward policy dialogue and advocacy for the education of all children and youth, including refugee, other forcibly displaced and host community children and youth.

 3. Amplifying local voices

-- a Refugee Education Council, was created in consultation with Canadian civil society and is hosted by World Vision Canada.
-It is made up of youth advocates, community leaders, teachers and parents from developing countries who ensure that we hear and learn from local voices about their own experiences
+- the Refugee Education Council created in consultation with Canadian civil society and hosted by World Vision Canada.
+The Refugee Education Council is made up of youth advocates, community leaders, teachers and parents from developing countries.
+It allows us to hear and learn from local voices and their lived experiences.

 - engagement with the Canadian public, including refugee and diaspora populations within Canada, to amplify their voices.